 For cloud-native apps, the associated risk of single-point failure is less since the apps can automatically relocate to different locations, systems, and memory resources.
 In case a failure occurs, cloud providers can hot swap out startup disks.
 Thus, the need for IT staff is less, which increases business continuity.

 Every organization needs to understand the cloud pillars to understand what works best for your business.
-Depending on your business needs and what the cloud apps offer, make an informed decision.
+Therefore, depending on your business needs and what the cloud apps offer, make an informed decision.

-When companies consider the development of new applications, it’s critical to not only understand the cloud maturity model but to ensure applications are being built as cloud-native.
+When companies consider the development of new applications, it’s critical to not only understand the cloud maturity model but to ensure employees only build cloud-native applications.

 This increases domain capability, flexibility, efficiency while enhancing service quality and easy integration.
 Cloud-native apps also ensure cost savings, shared responsibility, mature implementation, and useful resource utilization.